Sustainability Management

 • Conduct training using an outside instructor for Group company internal reporting system staff (at least once a year)

-• Conduct training using an outside instructor for Group company internal reporting system staff
+• Conducted training using an outside instructor for Group company internal reporting system staff (October: 80 people underwent training)

 • Establish a system as necessary in accordance with the amended Whistleblower Protection Act